michael2012z/BitBible/markdown/KJV/files/Isa.md

 2. The mighty man, and the man of war, the judge, and the prophet, and the prudent, and the ancient,

-3. The captain of fifty, and the honourable man, and the counsellor, and the cunning artificer, and the eloquent orator.the honourable…: Heb. a man eminent in countenanceeloquent…: or, skilful of speech
+3. The captain of fifty, and the honourable man, and the counsellor, and the cunning artificer, and the eloquent orator.

 4. And I will give children to be their princes, and babes shall rule over them.